Superoptimization: History

 The term superoptimization was first coined by Alexia Massalin in the 1987 paper Superoptimizer: A Look at the Smallest Program.

 The label "program optimization" has been given to a field that does not aspire to optimize but only to improve.

 This misnomer forced Massalin to call her system a superoptimizer, which is actually an optimizer to find an optimal program.

 In 1992, the GNU Superoptimizer (GSO) was developed to integrate into the GNU Compiler Collection (GCC).
 Later work further developed and extended these ideas.

 Techniques

-Typically, superoptimizing is performed via exhaustive brute-force search in the space of valid instruction sequences.
-This is a costly method, and thus impractical for general-purpose compilers.
+Traditionally, superoptimizing is performed via exhaustive brute-force search in the space of valid instruction sequences.
+This is a costly method, and largely impractical for general-purpose compilers.
 Yet, it has been shown to be useful in optimizing performance-critical inner loops.
-It is also possible to use a SMT solver to approach the problem.
+It is also possible to use a SMT solver to approach the problem, vastly improving the search efficiency (although inputs more complex than a basic block remain out of reach).

 In 2001, goal-directed superoptimizing was demonstrated in the Denali project by Compaq research.
-In 2006, answer set declarative programming was used for superoptimising in the Total Optimisation using Answer Set Technology (TOAST) project at the University of Bath.
+In 2006, answer set declarative programming was applied to superoptimization in the Total Optimisation using Answer Set Technology (TOAST) project at the University of Bath.

 Superoptimization can be used to automatically generate general-purpose peephole optimizers.